 A few days later, Steve emailed me a very thoughtful personal letter with a million thoughts on everything.
 Among other things, he told me that he wishes I could have gotten a chance to meet Frank Zappa.

 In the end, I was glad to hear that Bryan Beller got the gig.
 I think he is a great bassist who does some very creative and interesting things with his technique.
-I have really enjoyed Bryan’s work with Keneally in years past, and have gotten the chance to see him live several times.
+I have enjoyed Bryan’s work with Keneally in years past, and have gotten the chance to see him live several times.
 Bryan seems like one of those guys who has learned the standards as a session musician, but has also expanded into a lot of complex outsider music.
 It’s great that someone can focus so much on their instrument and develop it to an extraordinary level.
-I barely even play an instrument anymore, because I am so interested in writing, video, and graphics.
 When I was a little kid, way before I was a musician, I wanted to be George Lucas.
 I think putting together a big-picture concept using every medium is really where the good stuff is.

 I can’t say for sure, but I don’t think I would have been happy playing bass in Steve’s band.
 It would have been incredible to see the entire machine functioning on the road, and to get to be around other people who are highly-motivated and successful and artistic.